The guide answers frequent questions regarding the migration process. For general information, visit Migrating to Recharge.

-- I am already on Shopify + ReCharge, but I’m setting up a brand new Shopify store and need to move all of my ReCharge data into it.
+- I am already using the Recharge Checkout on Shopify, but I’m setting up a brand new Shopify store and need to move all of my Recharge data into it.
 How can I do this?

 - I am having trouble finding my product’s Variant IDs.
 Where can I find these at?

-- Are there any differences between a prepaid subscription and a normal subscription?
+- Are there any differences between a prepaid subscription and a regular subscription?

 Shopify has a Bulk Account Inviter tool available for Shopify Plus stores to accomplish this.
 If you are not a Shopify Plus store, you can opt to use a third-party application like Bulk Account Invite Sender.
 Once your customer has accepted the invitation, they will be able to enter a new password and complete their account setup.

 When will my customers start being charged after being imported into Recharge?